exonum/exonum-doc/src/architecture/storage.md

 - get the height of the tree.
 As the tree is balanced (though may be not fully filled), the height is near to `log2` of the list length.
-- get the value of the tree root (i.e., the hash of the enntire Merkle Tree)
+- get the value of the tree root (i.e., the hash of the entire Merkle Tree)
 - build a proof tree for data value at `index` position, consisting of [`ListProof`][list-proof] objects
 - build a proof tree for data values at specific index range, consisting